AlyBadawy/Docs/rails/setup/rails-8-api.md

 cd my_app
 ```

-This will create a new rails application named `my_app`, and will be API only, and will not generate any tests (as we will be using RSPEC as shown later)
+This will create a new rails application named `my_app`, and will be API only, and will not generate any tests (as we will be using RSPEC as shown later).

+**Note** \
+We didn't specify the database here as we will be using a mix of Postgresql and SQLite (discussed in [databases](./database.md)), and it's easier to start with the default SQLite and then add PostgreSQL.

 #### Git